FavoriteLoadingAdd to My Ireland | My Ireland

 A list of Irish surnames beginning with the letter O. Many Irish surnames have a O’ in front in their Irish version, this list is mainly confined to those names where the O’ is commonly used in the English version of the name.

-O’Brien Clare, Limerick, very widespread.
-Gaelic
+Found in: Clare, Limerick, very widespread.

 Descendents of Brian Boru, High King of Ireland.